ajoberstar/graclj/notes-for-gradle.md

       Hard to tell what those are meant to provide (if anything) for my code.
 - Is there any reason (besides backwards-compatibility) that the name "main" is still a special-case?
     - For example, compileJava would be compileMainJava without specializing "main".
+- For a user, there's a good split between internal/public features.
+For plugin authors, it's way out of balance.
+3rd-party plugins are essentially second-class due to the vast amount of internals that the first-party plugins depend on:
+    - Daemon infrastructure
+    - Compiler infrastructure
+    - ServiceRegistry (?)
+    - PlatformResolver
+    - ToolChain/ToolProvider
+- Not understanding how to compose different languages.
+- Crazy tedious to write all of these impls.

 ## Model